zenecture/neuroflow/README.md

 ```

 Then just drop it into a layer, e. g. `Dense(3, c) `.
 Luckily, the CPU implementation is flexible to run arbitrary code.
-If you need custom activators for GPU, you need to fork NF and do CUDA coding.
+If you need custom activators for GPU, you need to fork NF and implement them in CUDA.

 ### Loss Functions